jasny/reflection-factory/README.md

 }
 ```

-In the unit test we mock both the `ReflectionClass` and `ReflectionFactory`.
+In the unit test, we mock the `ReflectionClass` and `ReflectionFactory`.
 The tests class `FakeClass` doesn't need
 to exist.

 ```php